BennyDeeDev/MERGE-TSS/README.md

 # Setup

-This program is written in TypeScript
+This program is written in TypeScript, and is used to merge overlapping intervals

 Requirements: